gw111zz/HelloScalaOnAndroid/README.md

 Versions used:

-- Android SDK for Linux. r11+ (also tested on latest r15)
+- Android SDK for Linux. r11 or r12 (you must use one of these versions as the later Android tools break this project)
 - Scala 2.9.0.1 (JARs included in the project)
 - Proguard 4.4  (JARs included in the project)